randywu763/sam-iot-provision/SAM_IoT_Certs_Generator/README.md

     <img src=".//media/image_06.png" />

-12. When the provisioning process has successfully completed, the last output message should say `"Done provisioning thing"`
+12. When the provisioning process has successfully completed, the final output message displayed will be `"Done provisioning thing"`

     <img src=".//media/image_07.png" />